Airline Retailing & NDC - A Win-Win for Airlines and Passengers

 Change in Industry Fundamentals

 Airlines that previously operated in a demand-pull model are adding a significant supply-push component to their business.
 They used aggressive advertising in the past, but passengers too would go to them only to buy seats.
 Due to the intense competition from low-cost airlines and rising consumer demand for rewarding travel experience, airlines now want to sell everything they can - seat upgrades, faster check-ins, craft brews, gourmet meals, extra leg space, co-branded hotel rooms, packaged holidays, car and cell phone rentals, airport concierge services, visa processing and all kinds of merchandise.
 They even want to allow non-flyers to make purchases like a bottle of champagne for a passenger, mid-flight, as a surprise from a friend.

 Airline Retailing with NDC

 Airlines must provide travel agents access to merchandising content on their own channels.
 They must also have the ability to access partner and third-party content and systems.
 For example, to enable agents to sell upgraded seats, an airline would have to make an NDC API available to the agent.
 An airline can offer hotel rooms, co-branded with a hospitality partner and bundled with tickets.
+According to a recent survey by Mindtree, “Expectations vs. Reality: How to Better Serve the Connected Traveler”, a majority (68%) of respondents have purchased extra offers/ancillary services proposed by the travel providers that they use.
+These include restaurant vouchers, excursion vouchers, additional insurance coverage, etc. This reinforces many respondents’ willingness to spend more money to enhance their travel experience.
+A travel brand’s ability to meticulously unbundle their own and partner inventory, and effectively personalize and target offers, will help them grab that extra premium from the customer’s wallet.
 But to make this happen, it needs to show and list room facilities, provide real-time information on availability & pricing and allow travelers to complete bookings.
 The old, lumbering airline systems, completely insulated from a world of collaboration and external data, are failing to meet these complex requirements.